raf13lol/SoundReplacement/README.md

 # SoundReplacement

+## bepinex6 mod mb but i'm sticking with bepinex6 sorry

 a mod for rhythm doctor that allows to replace in-game sounds by naming it the internal name

 place sounds (.ogg or .wav) to replace in a `replaced/` folder (can have sub folders) that is in the same location as the executable file